 The University of Rochester’s Department of Biology has long been recognized as a leader in genetics research.
-While our faculty and students are united by a common interest in genetics, we address questions spanning a wide range of topics in cell, development, and evolutionary biology.
+While our faculty and students are united by a common interest in genetics, we address questions spanning a wide range of topics in molecular, cell, developmental, computational, and evolutionary biology.
 Examples include:

 - What are the molecular mechanisms responsible for aging?

 - What is the genomic basis for the origin of species?

 Our department’s longstanding commitment to basic biological research offers students an engaging and vibrant educational environment.

 - Breadth and depth in the biological sciences

 - Collaborative approaches to learning and discovery, including scientific interactions with the research faculty in the University’s School of Medicine and Dentistry

 - Opportunities for students to carry out cutting-edge research